wumb0/website/content/posts/rust-for-c-devs/rust-for-c-devs-part-0.md

 Slug: rust-for-c-devs-part-0
 Authors: wumb0

 Hello!
 It's been a while.
 Life has been very busy in the past few years, and I haven't posted as much as I've intended to.
 Isn't that how these things always go?
-I've got a bit of time to breathe, so I'm going to attempt to start a weekly(ish) blog series inspired by my friend scuzz3y.
+I've got a bit of time to breathe, so I'm going to attempt to start a periodic blog series inspired by my friend scuzz3y.
 This series is going to be about Rust, specifically how to write it if you're coming from a lower level C/C++ background.

 When I first learned Rust, I tried to write it like I was writing C. That caused me a lot of pain and suffering at the hands of both the compiler and the `unsafe` keyword.
 Since then, I have learned a lot on how to write better Rust code that not only makes more sense, but that is far less painful and requires less `unsafe` overall.
 If you already know Rust, hopefully this series teaches you a thing or two that you did not already know.
 If you're new to Rust, then I hope this gives you a good head start into transitioning your projects from C/C++ to Rust (or at least to consider it).